Keylightgithub/Desktop-AI-Agent/README.md

 '''

 prompt = """
-Goal: in the first 3x3 cells of the sheet, input a sample realistic data entry Operating System: MacOS
+Goal: In the selected cell(s) of the sheet, input a 3x3 sample realistic data entry.
+Operating System: MacOS

 Tasks: